kevL/yata/ReadMe.txt

 cell can also be changed this way (but, note that such a value could be changed by unfreezing the col and editing the cell directly).

-A right-click on the Property Panel button will switch the panel's docked position from the topright of the grid to the bottomright of the grid, or vice versa.
-(This is noticeable only if the height of the panel is less than the height of the client area.)
+A right-click on the Property Panel button will cycle the panel's docked location through the four corners of the page in a clockwise direction, or counter-clockwise if the Shift key is pressed.
+If the height of the panel is greater than the height of the page, the panel simply shifts to the left or right side instead.

 Appendix K: Undo/Redo